particle-iot/docs/src/content/reference/cloud-apis/webhooks.md

 ### Device

-The device option is only available for sandbox integrations and allows a webhook to be restricted to a single single.
+The device option is only available for sandbox integrations and allows a webhook to be restricted to a single device.
 There is no way to specify more than one device.

 This does not make sense for products or organizations and the option is not present.

-If you need to restrict access to certain devices, it's usually better to do this in the web service based on the Device ID of the publishing device.
+If you need to restrict access to a subset of your devices, it's usually better to do this in the web service based on the Device ID of the publishing device (`coreid` in the default data, or you can create a custom key for it).

 If configuring by JSON, this is `deviceID`, the 24-character hex string.